How Coal Forms

 If you want carbon to become a fossil fuel again, you need millions of years of time.
 In addition, you won’t have the same conditions during the Carboniferous era because these microorganisms would decompose the wood before they get buried.

 Much of the coal that we find today was produced during the Carboniferous period from hydrocarbon plants.
 To this day, we reap the rewards because oil is cheap, plentiful, and relatively easy to pull out of the ground.

 Crude oil is the natural result of living organisms breaking down from intense heat and pressure deep underground.
 It’s often called “crude oil”.

 From here, we refine “crude oil” into products like gasoline that’s a liquid.
-We also have “natural gas” which is a lighter hydrocarbons that are not liquid at room temperature.
+We also have “natural gas” which is a lighter hydrocarbon that is not a liquid at room temperature.
 Finally, “fossil fuels” is the overarching category that contains oil, gas & coal.